-1. Difference between emergency fund and savings & time deposit.
+1. Difference between an emergency fund and savings & time deposit

-The keyword here is “unexpected”.
-So if it is something that you’ve been wanting, like a new car, new appliance, or a new gadget, get it from your savings or save for it.
+The keyword here is “unexpected.”
+So if it is something you’ve been wanting, like a new car, new appliance, or a new gadget, get it from your savings or save for it.

 Meanwhile, a time deposit is a place to park your money for a specific period of time in hopes that it will grow more compared to your money in your savings account.

-In financial terms, an investment is an asset that you buy to get profitable returns in the future in the form of income, interest, or appreciation in value.
-You invest with the goal of generating wealth while you build an emergency fund so that you won’t go into debt paying for unexpected expenses.
+In financial terms, an investment is an asset you buy to get profitable returns in the future in the form of income, interest, or appreciation in value.
+You invest to generate wealth while you build an emergency fund so that you won’t go into debt paying for unexpected expenses.

 Insurance is normally used for death claims or critical illness claims.
-It replaces income in the event that the main breadwinner (you) suddenly dies, becomes disabled, or got sick with a critical illness.
+It replaces income if the main breadwinner (you) suddenly dies, becomes disabled, or gets sick with a critical illness.

 Although insurance does help with unexpected financial issues due to illness or death, it cannot help with other emergencies like the car breaking down or an appliance needing replacement.

 You can follow the 3/6/9 rule when computing your emergency fund1.
-Save 3 months of your income or expense if you’re single, have a steady source of income, have no dependents, no huge loans like mortgages, and can easily move in with relatives when needed.
-6 months of income or expense if you have a partner, you both have a steady paycheck, have mortgages or huge loans, and have dependents.
-Meanwhile, 9 months of income or expense is suggested for those without a steady source of income or those who are the sole income earner in the family.
+Save three months of your income or expense if you’re single, have a steady source of income, have no dependents, no huge loans like mortgages, and can easily move in with relatives when needed.
+Six months of income or expense if you have a partner, you both have a steady paycheck, have mortgages or huge loans, and have dependents.
+Meanwhile, nine months of income or expense is suggested for those without a steady source of income or those who are the sole income earner in the family.

 As you may have noticed, you can determine how much you’ll save up on your emergency fund based on either your monthly income or expenses.

 Saving 3, 6, or 9 months’ worth of your monthly income works best for salaried, regular employees.
-This is because they have an idea roughly how much they’re going to get and when they’re going to receive the money each month.
+This is because they have an idea roughly how much they will get and when they will receive the money each month.

 For business owners, self-employed professionals, freelancers, those who rely on commissions, or simply those who have no fixed income, it is advisable to base your emergency fund on your expenses.
 Following the 3/6/9 rule mentioned above, your emergency fund should be equivalent to 9 months’ worth of your monthly living expenses.